Skip to content

 Problem Definition

-Create a robust definition for your problem, and demonstrate that it is valid.
+The objective is to create a clear and robust definition for your problem, and demonstrate that it is valid.

 A good problem definition can appear simple, but it may take many discovery conversations and analyses before the problem is fully understood and can be described effectively.